What is a Tenant Guarantor?

 A Guarantor Form is a legal contract stipulating that the Guarantor is accepting responsibility of any monies owed that the Tenant defaults on.
 In this case, the Guarantor will take liability of the debt, and will be held liable in the court of law.

 Types of Guarantor Forms

-Guarantor contracts typically come in two differerent forms.
-The Guarantor Form is commonly included in the Tenancy Agreement, but can also be drawn up as a seperate deed.
-You can Buy a Tenancy Agreement and a Buy a Guarantor Form as a seperate deed from our online store.
+Guarantor contracts typically come in two different forms.
+The Guarantor Form is commonly included in the Tenancy Agreement, but can also be drawn up as a separate deed.
+You can Buy a Tenancy Agreement and a Buy a Guarantor Form as a separate deed from our online store.

 Guarantor in Tenancy Agreement:

 The Tenancy Agreement will need to contain additional clause(s) dealing with the Guarantor and setting out the liability of the Guarantor.
 Furthermore, all the above parties will then need to sign the agreement.